 Storage instructions

-Storage: Store the chicken salad in an airtight container in the refrigerator for up to 3 days.
-Stir it before serving, as the dressing may separate slightly.
+Refrigerate: Store in an airtight container for up to 3 days.
+Stir before serving, as the dressing may settle.
+Add 1-2 tablespoons of mayonnaise if the salad looks dry.

 More gluten-free salads to try